-[0008] Moreover, particularly with respect to assaying oral fluid samples, oral fluid is often in short supply, particularly under circumstances where the test subject is stressed (e.g., when testing for drugs of abuse or lifethreatening illnesses, which may make it difficult to use such multi-component assays).
+[0009] Moreover, particularly with respect to assaying oral fluid samples, oral fluid is often in short supply, particularly under circumstances where the test subject is stressed (e.g., when testing for drugs of abuse or life-threatening illnesses, which may make it difficult to use such multi-component assays.
+In addition, attempts to stimulate oral fluid production (e.g., by the use of citric acid or other salivation agents) result in increased saliva production which may actually dilute the analyte concentration.

-[0009] When typical absorbent pads are used to recover oral fluid, the pads must typically be compressed to release the trapped oral fluid.
+[0010] When typical absorbant pads are used to recover oral fluid, the pads must typically be compressed to release the trapped oral fluid.
 The manipulations associated with the compression step can result in sample contamination.
-In addition, such Atraditional pads have a significant void volume requiring that the sample often be collected in a volume significant greater than is actually required for analyte assay itself.
+In addition, such "traditional" pads have a significant void volume requiring that the sample often be collected in a volume significant greater than is actually required for analyte assay itself.